MarginaliaSearch/www.marginalia.nu/content/log/A_138_systemdocker.md

 I don't know what to put here, so I'll leave you with homework instead as this is my blog and I can end my posts in whatever non-sequiteur fashion I like.

 Can AI accelerationism a be framed as a secular [millenarian](https://encyclopedia.marginalia.nu/article/Millenarianism) movement?
-Is Ken McLeod correct in that the singularity is just a way of selling the idea of rapture to nerds?
+Is Ken MacLeod correct in that the singularity is just a way of selling the idea of rapture to nerds?
 Please publish an essay somewhere arguing for or against this framing.